RestartB/titanium/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License in the [licence file](/LICENSE) for more details.

+## API

+> [!CAUTION]
+> NEVER publicly expose the internal API.
+The internal API provides full access to Titanium's data and features, and should only be used for internal communications!

+Titanium exposes an internal API, allowing remote control of the bot and access to data / information.
+This API is designed to be internal only, to communicate with tools such as the Titanium Dashboard.
+To change the API's settings, change the `BOT_API_` environment variables listed in the `.env.example` file.
+Also ensure that you set a token via the `BOT_API_TOKEN` environment variable, that blocks access to user/server information and settings API endpoints unless the correct token is provided.
+If no token is provided, the bot will warn you on startup, but will allow all requests through without authentication.

+### Prometheus

+Titanium also exposes various Prometheus metrics via the `/metrics` endpoint.
+These include server and user install counts, command execution totals, error totals, and websocket / API latency.
+By connecting Prometheus to this endpoint, you can link to tools like Grafana and create custom dashboards, alerting, etc.

+## Dashboard

+It is recommended to run the [Titanium Dashboard](https://github.com/RestartB/titanium-dashboard) alongside the Titanium bot.
+This allows you to manage Titanium's settings from a web browser.
+This is required to manage some features of Titanium, such as the automod and bouncer system.

+## Self hosting guide

-## Database Setup
+### Database Setup

 1. Create a PostgreSQL 18 database - this can be done with Docker or similar tools
 2. Note down the username and password, add these to the .env file along with the host, port and database name
 3. Download and install the [Atlas CLI](https://atlasgo.io/getting-started#installation) (you may also need to install Docker)
 4. When you run the bot, the bot will automatically create required tables in the database and complete any needed migrations

-### Modifying tables
+#### Modifying tables

 When developing, you may modify, add or remove tables.
 To migrate the database to the new schema, follow these steps: